Even a few dollars can go to work for you

 A certificate of deposit or other investment vehicle can create compound interest by crediting your account with interest before the maturity date.
 But Aaron can create compound interest himself, by leaving his interest in the account.
 The only difference is how frequently the earnings will be credited to his account and begin earning additional interest.
 All of the institutions that Aaron mentioned will declare interest periodically.
 It's common to find that interest is declared either daily, monthly, quarterly or yearly.

-A study quoted by John C. Bogle in his book Common Sense on Mutual Funds showed that stocks earned an average of 10.6% per year from 1926 to 1997.
+According to the Wall Street Journal, "The long-term average annual compounded (realized) return on U.S. large-cap stocks has been about 10% before inflation and 7% after inflation over the past 100-plus years."
 So even including the stock market crash of 1929 the average return is better than CDs.
-If Aaron earned 10.6% on his $25 weekly savings, he'd end up with an account of $23,168 after 10 years.
-That's $6,000 more than the CD would have earned.
+If Aaron earned 7% on his $25 weekly savings, he'd end up with an account of $17,479 after 10 years.
+That's about $4,000 more than the CD would have earned.

 Still not impressed?
 Suppose that you skip the soda every work day this year.
 You'd save $250 on unpurchased sodas.
-Even if you never added another cent after this year, when you're 65 you would have an account worth $2,358.
+Even if you never added another cent after this year, when you're 65 you would have an account worth $2,246.
 Let's take it a step further.
-If you got the 10.6% yield the single dollar would become $102 when you reached age 65.
-Better still, if you skipped a soda a day until age 65 that would grow to $240,000.
+If you got the 7% yield the single dollar would become $102 when you reached age 65.
+Better still, if you skipped a soda a day until age 65 that would grow to almost $77,000.
 That's a lot of money for such a small lifestyle change.

 Please notice the dramatic difference.
 It's caused by the effect of compound interest being magnified by the higher yield.
 The point is simple.
 If you can put the savings away for a number of years you'll do much better by choosing a quality stock mutual fund instead of a bank or credit union.